 Firewall requirements for on-premises/private network

 In an enterprise, a corporate firewall runs on the central router of the organization.
-And, Windows firewall runs as a daemon on the local machine on which the self-hosted integration runtime is installed.
+Windows Firewall runs as a daemon on the local machine in which the self-hosted integration runtime is installed.

-The following table provides outbound port and domain requirements for the corporate firewall.
+The following table provides outbound port and domain requirements for corporate firewalls:

 |Domain names||Outbound ports||Description|

-You may have to manage ports/ whitelisting domains at the corporate firewall level as required by respective data sources.
-This table only uses Azure SQL Database, Azure SQL Data Warehouse, Azure Data Lake Store as examples.
+You might have to manage ports or whitelisting domains at the corporate firewall level as required by the respective data sources.
+This table only uses Azure SQL Database, Azure SQL Data Warehouse, and Azure Data Lake Store as examples.

-The following table provides inbound port requirements for the Windows firewall.
+The following table provides inbound port requirements for Windows Firewall:

-Some data stores in the cloud also require whitelisting of IP address of the machine accessing them.
-Ensure that the IP address of the self-hosted integration runtime machine is whitelisted/ configured in firewall appropriately.
+Some data stores in the cloud also require that you whitelist the IP address of the machine accessing the store.
+Ensure that the IP address of the self-hosted integration runtime machine is whitelisted or configured in the firewall appropriately.

-The following cloud data stores require whitelisting of IP address of the self-hosted integration runtime machine.
-Some of these data stores, by default, may not require whitelisting of the IP address.
+The following cloud data stores require that you whitelist the IP address of the self-hosted integration runtime machine.
+Some of these data stores, by default, might not require whitelisting.

 Frequently asked questions

-Question: What are the port requirements for the self-hosted integration runtime to work?
-Answer: The self-hosted integration runtime makes HTTP-based connections to open internet.
-The outbound ports 443 and 80 must be opened for self-hosted integration runtime to make this connection.
-Open Inbound Port 8050 only at the machine level (not at corporate firewall level) for Credential Manager application.
-If Azure SQL Database or Azure SQL Data Warehouse is used as source/ destination, then you need to open 1433 port as well.
-For more information, see Firewall configurations and whitelisting IP addresses section.
+The self-hosted integration runtime makes HTTP-based connections to access the internet.
+The outbound ports 443 and 80 must be opened for the self-hosted integration runtime to make this connection.
+Open inbound port 8050 only at the machine level (not the corporate firewall level) for credential manager application.
+If Azure SQL Database or Azure SQL Data Warehouse is used as the source or the destination, you need to open port 1433 as well.
+For more information, see the Firewall configurations and whitelisting IP addresses section.

-For information about performance of copy activity, see Copy activity performance and tuning guide.
+For information about Azure Data Factory Copy Activity performance, see Copy Activity performance and tuning guide.